scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Extending a PCB

-Every propagation period (as configured by the AS), the control service:
+Every propagation period (as configured by the AS), the Control Service:

-- selects the best combinations of PCBs and interfaces connecting to a neighboring AS (i.e., a child AS or a core AS), and
+- selects the best combinations of PCBs and interfaces connecting to a neighboring AS (i.e. a child AS or a core AS), and;
 - sends each selected PCB to the selected egress interface(s) associated with it.

-For every selected PCB and egress interface combination, the AS extends the PCB by adding a so-called *AS entry* to the selected PCB.
-Such an AS entry includes a hop field that specifies the incoming (ingress) and outgoing (egress) interface for the packet forwarding through this AS, in the beaconing direction.
+For every selected PCB and egress interface combination, the AS extends the PCB by adding an *AS entry* to the selected PCB.
+This includes a Hop Field that specifies the ingress and egress interface for the packet forwarding through this AS, in the beaconing direction.
 The AS entry can also contain peer entries.

-- For the specification of one PCB, see [](#pcbs)
+- For the specification of a PCB, see [](#pcbs)
 - For more details on selecting PCBs, see [](#selection)
 - For more details on propagating PCBs, see [](#path-segment-prop)